-Global leadership, empowering connections and tangible solutions and were at the forefront of the third annual ASEAN-Australia Youth Mental Health Fellowship Forum, led by Orygen Global.
+Global leadership, empowering connections and tangible solutions were at the forefront of the third ASEAN-Australia Youth Mental Health Fellowship Forum, led by Orygen Global.

-Sixteen ASEAN-Australia fellows from Thailand, Laos, Indonesia, Philippines, Vietnam, Cambodia, Singapore, Malaysia, Brunei Darussalam, Myanmar and Australia gathered in Jakarta, Indonesia for the forum which provided the opportunity to workshop and pitch mental health projects to ASEAN representatives.
+ASEAN-Australia fellows from Thailand, Laos, Indonesia, Philippines, Vietnam, Cambodia, Singapore, Malaysia, Brunei Darussalam, Myanmar and Australia gathered in Jakarta, Indonesia for the four-day forum, which provided the opportunity to workshop and pitch mental health projects to ASEAN representatives.

 The fellows earned rave reviews, with Dr Roger Yap Chao Jr, the Assistant Director of Education, Youth and Sports at the ASEAN Socio-Cultural Community Department commending their bold ideas.